 A facilitator, as opposed to teacher (at least for our purposes in Adult Religious Education) is one who:

 – Helps people learn something (from their companions (including you, the facilitator) and the class material);

 – Has an enjoyable learning experience, challenging but not too hard;

 – Experiences fellowship, where relationships can be formed and deepened.

-This doesn’t involve a lot of research, preparation of lectures, and anticipating difficult questions.
+This doesn’t involve a lot of research, preparation of lectures, or anticipating difficult questions.
 It does require some other kinds of skills, many of which most people have and which you may already have in abundance.
-These skills can be useful to you not only at church as a facilitator for AREC classes, but may also be very helpful to you in other settings as well.
+These skills can be useful to you not only at church as a facilitator for Adult RE classes, but may also be very helpful to you in other settings as well.

 If you would like to know more about facilitating a class, or have a specific class you would like to see offered, contact Tracy Beck at firstname.lastname@example.org, or 515-244-8603 ext.
 104.